pingidentity/terraform-provider-pingfederate/docs/resources/idp_adapter.md

 Optional:

-- `extended_attributes` (Attributes Set) A list of additional attributes that can be returned by the IdP adapter.
+- `extended_attributes` (Attributes List) A list of additional attributes that can be returned by the IdP adapter.
 The extended attributes are only used if the adapter supports them. (see [below for nested schema](#nestedatt--attribute_contract--extended_attributes))
 - `inherited` (Boolean) Whether this attribute contract is inherited from its parent instance.
 If true, the rest of the properties in this model become read-only.
 The default value is false.
 - `mask_ognl_values` (Boolean) Whether or not all OGNL expressions used to fulfill an outgoing assertion contract should be masked in the logs.
 Defaults to false.
 - `unique_user_key_attribute` (String) The attribute to use for uniquely identify a user's authentication sessions.